 The application for admission can be found via the CGU website and is required for a prospective student to be considered for admission.
 Every applicant must submit all required documents for the program to which he/she is applying.
 A list of requirements can be found by selecting the program on the Application Checklist page.
 We accept unofficial documents but require originals to be submitted after admission.
 Representatives are required to verify the authenticity of submitted materials.

-Prospective students interested in programs within Public Health, Arts Management, and Art Business should contact us prior to submitting an application to be advised on the best way to apply to the university.
+Prospective students interested in programs within Public Health and Arts Management should contact us prior to submitting an application to be advised on the best way to apply to the university.

 Application Deadlines for International Students

 The university has a direct entry score requirement of 95 on the TOEFL examination.
 Applicants who score between a 75 and 94 on the TOEFL can still be admitted to the university, but will be required to complete our International Scholars Program prior to beginning program coursework.
 Applicants from English-speaking countries or those who possess a university degree from an English-speaking institution may not be required to submit proficiency scores as part of the application.

 The International Scholars Program (ISP) is specially designed for non-native English-speaking international students who are ready for graduate study.
 It prepares students for the rigors of graduate study through an integrated cluster of classes that refine language, research, and participation skills.
 ISP is not a typical “language program”: it is designed to help students succeed in graduate-level courses by teaching the practices and expectations of American academic and business culture.

 For more information on the program, including IELTS score requirements, please visit the program webpage.